PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ### Keycloak

 By default, the FLAME Node package deploys keycloak as part of the installation.
 The clients and their secrets are all generated and configured within this included IDP.
-If you wish to your own IDP, then clients for the Node Hub Adapter and the Node UI will have to be created and their secrets set in the values template.
+If you wish to use your own IDP, then a client for the Node UI will have to be created and its secrets set in the values template.
 See the [Using Your Own IDP](#using-your-own-idp) section for more information.

 #### Role Based Access Control (RBAC)